fpsvogel/learn-ruby/README.md

 ## Preliminaries

 - **If you want to keep it simple** and use just *one* resource that can take you from zero to hireable, I suggest the free [Odin Project](https://www.theodinproject.com/paths).
 If you want more variety and more depth on certain topics, keep reading!
 - **Why did I chose Ruby?** At first I went for full-stack JS, but the JS ecosystem was confusing to me as a solo learner.
-Ruby was a lot more straightforward to me, and generally more enjoyable too.
+Ruby was a lot more straightforward enjoyable.
 - **Make sure your day job is conducive to part-time studying** if you're a working adult looking to switch careers.
 I used to be a teacher and spent many of my evenings and weekends grading assignments, which would have made it difficult to learn programming.
 So I switched to a remote customer support job to free up my schedule.
 - **Take care of yourself!** Exercise and get plenty of sleep, and you'll better retain what you learn.
 If you develop wrist pain from heavy computer use, get an ergonomic keyboard, [do daily wrist stretches](https://youtube.com/watch?v=fdD7CgN5FGg), and try a break app such as [Stretchly](https://hovancik.net/stretchly).

-Resources marked with a dollar sign (💲) cost money.
+Resources below marked with a dollar sign (💲) cost money.
 You may be able to find books for free (from your local library, interlibrary loan, or more dubious sources) but buy them if/when you can, to support the authors.

 ## Basics